freenas/freenas-docs/userguide/intro.rst

 enabling AHCI in the BIOS.

-Reliable disk alerting and immediate reporting of a failed drive can be obtained by using an HBA such as an Avago MegaRAID controller or a 3Ware twa-compatible controller.
+Reliable disk alerting and immediate reporting of a failed drive can be obtained by using an HBA such as an Broadcom MegaRAID controller or a 3Ware twa-compatible controller.

-.. note:: Upgrading the firmware of Avago SAS HBAs to the latest version is recommended.
+.. note:: Upgrading the firmware of Broadcom SAS HBAs to the latest version is recommended.

 .. index:: Highpoint RAID